TheFurryDevil-zz/HasiSongbookFilter/README.md

 3. Turn off **safeScripts** ***or*** inject the DLL manually
     * If you turn off **safeScripts** you are ready to go and the mod should work.
     You can turn it off in your **Starbound/storage/starbound.config** by setting **"safeScripts"** to **false**.
-    **I recommend to not turn off safeScripts if you have mods that you don't trust, since it allows every mod to run arbitrary code, even outside of Starbound.**
+    **I recommend to not turn off safeScripts if you have mods that you don't trust, since it allows every mod to run arbitrary code.**
     * If you do not want to turn it off you will have to manually inject the DLL *every time you start Starbound*.
 Any DLL injection program should do.